twolodzko/se/README.md

 * `!` after the address negates it, e.g. `1!` means all the lines except the first.
 * Addresses can be enclosed with brackets `(addr)`.
 It can be used together with negation, e.g. `(1,2,3)!` is equivalent to matching the `4-` range.
+* `?` is a syntactic sugar for writing `/regex/ s/regex/.../`, it matches the lines where the substitution could be applied.

 ## Commands